-- 1. Can carry out the requirements of the trip. - 2.
+- 1. Is capable of carrying out the requirements of the trip. - 2.
 Has the approval of the American Society of Travel Agents.
 Any information concerning the agency obtained from the Better Business Bureau must be carefully evaluated. - 3.
 Has satisfactory procedures for handling personal emergencies of participants. - 4.
 Does not have as a director or officer any staff member of the parish/school. - 5.
 Has policies with cancellation provisions which meet the needs of the trip.